dvinubius/scaffold-eth-examples/README.md

 > ** 🧙‍♂️ 🧝‍♀️ 🧞‍♂️ **Advanced Contract Design** Quest: Dig into the [UniswapV3](https://docs.uniswap.org/protocol/reference/core/UniswapV3Factory) Docs.
 > Here the factory is indeed more tightly coupled to the created pools.
-> - Why do you think is that?
+> - Why, do you think, is that?
 > - How does Uniswap handle fees?
 >   - pool owner fees?
 >   - uniswap fees?